 One of these risks of OxyContin constipation.
 Does OxyContin cause constipation?
-In short, yes.
-All opioids list constipation as one of the common side effects, and with the widespread use of opioids in the U.S., drug companies have started marketing medications that specifically treat opioid-related constipation, because it can become a serious issue.
+Yes, constipation is a common side effect.
+All opioids list constipation as one of the common side effects, and with the widespread use of opioids in the United States, drug companies started marketing medications that specifically treat opioid-related constipation, because it can become a serious issue.

 The following highlights what OxyContin is and how it works, and also details why it and other opioids can cause constipation.

-This is in comparison to immediate-release opioids, which usually reach their peak effectiveness level at around 30 minutes to an hour after taking them, and then last for anywhere from three to six hours.
+Comparatively, immediate-release opioids usually reach their peak effectiveness level at around 30 minutes to an hour after taking them and then last for anywhere from three to six hours.

 It’s believed that around one in five people have constipation when they take OxyContin, based on clinical trials.
-This is more than 20%.
-There have been other reports looking at opioids in general showing that constipation is a symptom of use in 30% to 35% of patients, and this is an incredibly high occurrence for a side effect of a medicine.
+There have been other reports looking at opioids in general showing that constipation is a symptom of use in 30% to 35% of patients.
+This result is a high occurrence for a side effect of a medicine.

 OxyContin constipation may ultimately become diagnosed as chronic constipation.
 There are certain criteria and symptoms that a patient must have for this diagnosis, including fewer than three stools passed per week.

 So why does OxyContin constipation occur?